New Market Space Creation

 The key tool in the Blue Ocean Strategy journey is the Strategy Canvas.
 It depicts your ‘value curve’ compared to your key competitors in your current industry.
 The goal is to be objective and compare your product/service on the factors you think you compete on now.

-Si2 has adapted the Strategy Canvas from Kim & Maurborgne into the Value Curve Canvas.
+The competing factors of most companies don’t change often, but they should, since the needs of our customers change often.
+Competing factors can be thought of as the jobs, pains, and gains that mean the most to customers.
 The canvas helps you focus on the jobs, pains, and gains that the non-customers have that you are targeting.
 The concept of jobs-to-be-done will be included in the process and you can find more about it below.

 The goal of the journey is to identify non-customers that have needs (jobs to be done) that you can solve by slightly changing what your offer focuses on.
 We can only discover and validate what is most important to this new market by talking with them and observing them.
 We can then eliminate a few factors that this new customer segment does not need, reduce or increase our focus on specific factors, and create new features that are critical to this new segment.